Ham and Cheese Sliders (Easy + Cheesy!)

 This post may contain affiliate links.
 Please read our disclosure policy.

-These baked ham and cheese sliders are a crowd pleaser!
-You’ll love the homemade honey mustard spread paired with Hawaiian rolls, sliced ham and provolone.
+Baked ham and cheese sliders are always a crowd pleaser, and my version is the GOAT!
+You’ll love my homemade honey mustard spread paired with Hawaiian rolls, sliced ham and provolone.
+They feed a crowd, and I’ve literally never left a get-together with ANY leftovers of these 😏😋.

 Ham and cheese sliders stacked 3 high.